WillFantom/lu-covid-api/README.md

 # COVID Statistics API for LU
 > Very unofficial, but uses the data provided by the university publicly

-To see the statistics, see [here](https://portal.lancaster.ac.uk/intranet/cms/coronavirus/covid-19-statistics)
+To see the statistics, see [here](https://portal.lancaster.ac.uk/intranet/cms/coronavirus/covid-19-statistics).
+The API is currently hosted at `https://lucovid.willfantom.dev`.

 This API exists only to allow for easier manipulation of the data.